Geeksltd/GCop/Rules/GCop122.md

 ﻿# GCop 122

-> *"Use Database.CreateTransactionScope() instead of \{TransactionScope}"*
+> *"Use `Database.CreateTransactionScope()` instead of `TransactionScope`"*

 ## Rule description

 In M# and Olive applications, if you need a transaction scope, you should use the transaction scope factory method from the Database class rather than creating a new transaction scope manually.
 The reason is that each application can potentially define a different transaction implementation mechanism, which should be used consistently throughout the application.

 ## Example